Wednesday, November 27, 2013

 In the United States, it is a common fall tradition in elementary classrooms to teach about the "first" Thanksgiving.
 Recently, I was talking with a colleague at BU about her daughter's "Pilgrims and Indians" project.
 Troubled by the inaccurate portrayal of the Separatists (Pilgrims) and Wampanoag people, we worked together on helping her daughter get quality resources to build her historically accurate project.
 My colleagues' daughter now has a much more accurate understanding of the Wampanoag way of life and a healthy obsession with learning more about the Wampanoag people.

 Elementary and secondary students should know the whole history of Thanksgiving, which extends beyond the 1620s (and is much more complex than is usually portrayed in the media).
 It is true that there was a harvest celebration at Plymouth in 1621 (it was not a thanksgiving).
 It is true that Squanto (whose name was Tisquantum and who had been previously kidnapped by English fisherman) and Massasoit helped the Separatists survive their first winter (out of political necessity).
 It is true that the two groups lived in relative peace for several years.
 It is true that eventually, conflicts grew between the two groups and the Whites demanded that the Wampanoag eventually give up their guns.
 It is true that the Whites did not respect the Indigenous peoples' way of life and issues of the Whites' cattle rampaging Native villages were common.
 It is true that war would break out and Metacom/King Philip, the Wamponoag chief, would be killed.
 His head would later be placed on a pike at the entrance of Plymouth and remained for over two decades.
 It is true that the English attempted to Christianize the Native people and "praying towns" were formed for this purpose.
-It is also true that in 1970, Wamsutta James was asked to speak and then had his speech suppressed by the local officials holding the 350th anniversary celebration of Pilgrim's landing.
+It is also true that in 1970, Wamsutta (Frank B.) James was asked to speak and then had his speech suppressed by the local officials holding the 350th anniversary celebration of Pilgrim's landing.
 A protest of this resulted in the first National Day of Mourning, where a group of Native activists protested their oppression by pouring red paint on Plymouth Rock and occupying the Mayflower II.
-It is true that jessie little doe baird has led an effort by the Wamponoag people to reclaim their language over the past several
+It is true that jessie little doe baird has led an effort by the Wamponoag people to reclaim their language as a form of survivance.
+It is critical that this event is taught through the lens of Native resistance and uplift.
+Below are a few resources that may help...

-Below are a list of links that can help elementary and secondary teachers teach the whole story of Thanksgiving (several more were added in a 2020 update of this post):
+Here is a list of links for elementary and secondary teachers to teach the whole story of Thanksgiving (several more were added in a 2020 update of this post):

 Adult Books: